UTP Ethernet Cables: Categories, Connectors, and Wiring

 What Is UTP?

 Unshielded Twisted Pair (UTP) cables are copper-based networking cables containing four twisted wire pairs.
 The twisting reduces crosstalk (signal interference between pairs) and electromagnetic interference (EMI) from external sources.
-Unlike shielded cables (STP), UTP lacks metallic shielding, making it more flexible and cost-effective for most applications.
+Unlike shielded cables (STP), UTP lacks metallic shielding, making it more flexible, easier to install, and cost-effective for most applications.

-Key Advantage: UTP cables offer a balance of performance, ease of installation, and affordability for most Ethernet deployments.
+Key Advantage: UTP cables provide a practical balance of performance, ease of installation, and affordability for most Ethernet deployments.

 Each UTP cable contains: